 Nordlinger, who portrays Nazimova, with stylized grace and aplomb, reveals the arc of Nazimova’s evolution.

 It is in aligning the past with the present that this production Places is its most trenchant, vital and significant for our time.
 This artist (revealed in marvelous historic film clips) uplifted our social/cultural history.
 Places is a clarion call for us never to give up, despite injustices which threaten to destroy men and women alike.

-Romy Nordlinger Delves into Nazimova
+Romy Nordlinger Delves Into Nazimova

-by Susan Hall, Berkshire Fine Arts
+by Susan Hall, Berkshire Fine Art

 A tour-de-force solo performance by Romy Nordlinger.

 Nordlinger is glamourous and bright as Nazimova, yet she captures her sensitivity and grit as well.

 Nordlinger and Nazimova give us a surprising and moving evening of theater.

 Nordlinger brings us into Nazimova’s life and introduces is to the many different people both good and bad that have shaped who she is.
 In her play by allowing Nazimova to play out all the different characters in her life instead of the actor doing it, we as any audience are shown the great storyteller Alla was.
 With a twinkle in her eye and a smile always at the corner of her mouth we are being let in on the secret, which makes this solo piece so exciting.

 Adams Burns wonderfully video design perfectly highlight Nazimova’s story and but us back into the silent movie houses at the birth of Hollywood.